cardano-foundation/CIPs/CIP-COSD-MultiPoolStakeURIscheme/CIP-COSD-MultiPoolStakeURIscheme.md

 A growing Cardano blockchain, facing a likely sudden increase in load within the year from the introduction of Smart Contract applications, needs to more rigorously maintain its goal of decentralisation by distributing the balance of rewards, network/computing power, training, and operational knowledge among an increasingly larger group of operators.
 Otherwise that sudden increase may require an equally sudden rise in K to a much greater figure without having at least that number of high-quality pools.

-There is also a subjective perception within and without the Cardano community that the stake pool conglomerates and Cardano foundational entities are effectively sponsoring centralisation of stake for their own benefit.
+There is also a subjective perception within and without the Cardano community that the Cardano foundational entities have allowed stake to become centralised for their own benefit.
 Supporting a means for small stake pools and staking peer groups to be individually recognised would reverse this trend both practically and subjectively.

 ## Specification